carmelrabinov/Dependency_Parser/README.md

 # Dependency_Parser
-This project was written by Carmel Rabinovitz and Amir Livne as part of NLP Technion course This is a dependency parser tagger (using max entropy).
+This project was written by Carmel Rabinovitz and Amir Livne as part of NLP Technion course This is a dependency parser tagger.
 We reached 85.36% accuracy over test set

 ## How to use: